Empowering Change

 Leadership Lenses

-Join a cohort of teachers, school leaders, and staff as you explore creative leadership from the perspectives of educator, artist, and community-based leader.
+Join a cohort of teachers, school leaders, and staff as you explore creative leadership from the perspectives of art, education, and community-based leadership.

 Committed to racial justice and equity, and informed and driven by research and data; drawing upon a deep knowledge of child and adolescent development; and applying a profound understanding of theories of learning to prepare students for academic and personal success.

-Employing a culturally competent understanding of the assets and needs of youth and families in a given community to engage effectively in a dynamic collaborative process of community growth, development, and networking.
+Employing a culturally competent understanding of the needs of youth and families in a given community to engage effectively in a dynamic collaborative process of community growth, development, networking, and organizing.

 We ensure participants develop and grow as creative leaders, head teachers, community organizers, visionary resource managers, chief talent developers, and skilled politicians across seven leadership practices: